 - Those Two Guys: Rarely seen without Katsuo.

-- As Himself: As most fighters of the show, he was a popular boxing playing himself.
+- As Himself: Like most fighters of the show, he was a popular boxer playing himself up.

 - Boxing Battler: His specialty.